rgalljamov/DRLoco/docs/main/walkers.rst

 .. important::

    So far, people can only use the framework with MuJoCo models.
-   It should be actually quite easy to change the mimic Environment to derive from a gym environment instead a mujoco gym environment.
+   It should be actually quite easy to change the Mimic Environment to derive from a gym environment instead a mujoco gym environment and allow to use our framework with every gym env.

 Straight Walker